A Step-by-Step Guide to the CUT&RUN Protocol

 Conclusion

-CUT&RUN technology successfully solved many pain points of traditional ChIP-seq by combining targeted immunolocalization with the in vitro cleavage-ligation activity of Tn5 transposase, which provided a powerful tool for epigenetics research that was faster, more sensitive, with lower background, and more economical.
+CUT&RUN addresses key limitations of traditional ChIP-seq by combining targeted immunolocalization with Ca²⁺-activated pA/pAG-MNase cleavage in intact nuclei, releasing low-background, target-enriched DNA fragments into the supernatant for downstream purification and library preparation.
 With the continuous popularization and optimization of this technology, especially the integration with cutting-edge technologies such as cellular-resolution sequencing and spatial transcriptomics, it is expected to describe the dynamic gene regulation map with unprecedented accuracy and breadth in more complex biological systems (such as embryonic development, tumor microenvironment, and brain neural circuits).
 The technical framework and practical guide systematically presented in this paper are aimed at serving this goal and promoting the continuous progress of life science research.

 FAQ